holoviz/holoviz/README.rst

 - Any Linux, Mac OS X, or Windows computer with a web browser should work.
 We recommend Chrome, but other browsers should also work.
 - 16GB of RAM is required for some of the examples, but most will run fine in 4GB.
 - Clone this repository, e.g. using ``git clone https://github.com/ContinuumIO/anacondaviz.git``
-- Open a terminal window inside the repository.
+- Open a terminal window inside your clone of the repository.

 Step 2: Create a conda environment from ``environment.yml``
 -----------------------------------------------------------